WKU vs Houston College Basketball Game Preview

 When all this is working, the defense is suffocating.

-There have been some breakdowns in the game that the Cougars should have won, but at home it is better at stopping teams from outside and cleaning it on the boards.
+There have been a few breakdowns in games that the Cougars should have won, but at home it is better at stopping teams from outside and cleaning it up on the boards.

 Teams are not getting enough second chances – Houston has allowed only two teams to have a double-digit offensive rebellion in the last nine games.
 How many of the 90–52 losses Cincinnati received a few days ago?
 Four.